By David J. Seleb, Executive Director, Oak Park Public Library

 Common themes across library-led Community Conversations included:

-- Diversity, Inclusion, and Participation.
+- Diversity, Inclusion, Participation, and Equity.
 Community members honor and appreciate Oak Park’s diversity.
 They want to retain it.
 It is an important reason they came to Oak Park or remain in Oak Park.
-They want diversity in all its forms, including diversity of thought and opinion, economic diversity, racial diversity, and political diversity.
+They want it in all its forms, including in thought and opinion, economic diversity, racial diversity, and political diversity.
 They are concerned that this diversity is becoming more difficult to maintain as the cost of living in Oak Park increases.

 - Economy.
 Common statements were that taxes are too high, fees are too high, there is very little business development happening, and the community is a victim of years of poor economic decision-making.
 Some participants were apprehensive regarding their future ability to remain in Oak Park, especially as they get older.
 Many discussed the lack of affordable housing options, especially for senior citizens.
 This latter theme echoed back to the theme of diversity and inclusion.